wp-plugins/quatriceps/readme.txt

 == Frequently Asked Questions ==

-= How much does it cost ? =

-$0.00105 per request.

 = Can I try out the service ? =

-Yes, 250 points are granted with signup, and another 250 points are granted the first of every month.

-= How does the point system work ? =

-Tetragy offers four distinct web services and uses a point system to create a digital currency between services.
-Points may be used for Caascade computation requests, Quatriceps learning problems, Quadstat statistical operations, or QuatraTeX document compiling.
+Yes, users are alloted free points every month and may purchase additional points if necessary.

 = Do I need to install anything else on my server ? =

 No, Wordpress and the Quatriceps plugin are the only software requirements.
-Configuring your Tetragy account with a dedicated IP address is recommended to prevent unauthorized use of your Tetragy ID.

 = How do I prevent spam submissions ? =

 With Recaptcha you can help prevent spam and other abuse of your Tetragy account.
 Configure the public and private key settings to automatically add a Recaptcha form to all your widgets.
-This plugin also includes support for choosing a Recaptcha theme.

 = Why is it recommended to whitelist my IP address ? =

 To prevent unauthorized use of your Tetragy account.
 If IP enforcing is disabled, all requests made with your numeric ID will be deducted from your account.
 By default, enforcing is enabled.
-Login and go to math settings to disable.

 = Where can I try a demo ? =